 The CHARLES F. REID SPONSORED PROGRAMS BUILDING, constructed in 1960, was originally used as a female dormitory and was referred as the "Women's Dormitory."
 In the early 90's, the name was changed to "TINY TIGERS" and the building was used as a day care center.
 In 2004, the building was renamed "Sponsored Programs."
 In 2008, the name was expanded in order to honor a former dean of academics, Mr. Charles F. Reid.
-Currently, this building houses sponsored programs and other programs/activities when space is available.
+Currently, this building houses the Office of Research, Assessment and Strategic Planning, federal and sponsored programs and other programs/activities when space is available.